Cremorne (Vic.)

 Table Chart PROFILE FAQ

-The area showed strong specialization in professional & technical services with an employment share of 2.2 times the regional level.
-In contrast, health care & social assistance employed just 10.7% of local workers compared to Greater Melbourne's 14.2%.
-There were 3.3 workers for every resident as at the Census, indicating that Cremorne functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-During the year to September 2025, employment levels increased by 4.4% and labour force increased by 4.7%, causing the unemployment rate to rise by 0.4 percentage points.
-This compares to Greater Melbourne where employment grew by 3.0%, labour force expanded by 3.3%, and unemployment rose by 0.3 percentage points.
-State-level data from VIC as of 25-Nov shows employment growth year-on-year was 1.13% (adding 41,950 jobs), with the state unemployment rate at 4.7%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that Cremorne's employment should increase by 7.3% over five years and 14.5% over ten years based on industry-specific projections applied to Cremorne's employment mix.
+However, health care & social assistance employs only 10.7% of local workers, below Greater Melbourne's 14.2%.
+There are 3.3 workers for every resident, indicating Cremorne functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment levels increased by 4.4%, labour force grew by 4.9%, causing the unemployment rate to rise by 0.4 percentage points.
+In contrast, Greater Melbourne saw employment rise by 3.0%, labour force grow by 3.3%, and unemployment rise by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest Cremorne's employment should increase by 7.3% over five years and 14.5% over ten years, based on industry-specific projections applied to Cremorne's employment mix.

 Frequently Asked Questions - Employment